-New to our fundraising efforts is the annual "Beauty is a Strong Woman" Fashion Show.
+New to our fundraising efforts in 2018 is the annual "Beauty is a Strong Woman" Fashion Show.
 The inaugural spring time show was a sell-out with over 140 guests in attendance.
 The event raised a net slightly over $3,000 to be allocated to the Comfort & Care Bundles Project, Laundry to Literacy, and Scholarship programs.

 Two weeks every year in April, under the cover of darkness and sometimes disguises, teams of "Flockettes" take to planting flocks of flamingos on unsuspecting residence lawns and yards.
 Funds are donated to place flocks and are even given to keep the flocks migrating to other lawns.
 The funds are used for our community projects like Comfort & Care Project and the Scholarship program.
 This project is terrific fun and one of our biggest fundraisers.

 A community project started in 2014 by then President Laura Lee, the L2L project puts thousands of books into the hands of children every year.
 Three local laundromats serve as libraries for the stacks of books volunteers leave for the children to read and to take home for free.
 We accept donations of gently used books, both in English and Spanish.
 We partner with the San Benito County Office of Education with the "Bridges to Learning" program.